gfigueroa2016/.Net-Core-MVC-App/README.md

 ## Migration of Database

 The application contains the ability to migrate seed data, to allow an easier migration, the commands are provided and a generated sql script is also available.

-## Description

-The application is really basic, it allows user registration and login using microsoft's identity and also has a page to see employees, search for their names and basic crud functionalities.

 ## Google's External Login